Sustainable construction

 - Financial performance

 In the medium term, Implenia plans to work exclusively with sustainability-oriented companies.
 It has set itself a goal for the end of 2025 of awarding at least 75 percent of contracts by value to business partners that have been evaluated according to sustainability criteria and that meet higher standards.
-The Group-wide procurement guidelines are continuously adapted and all purchasing managers are trained.
+To this end, Implenia adopted a group-wide procurement directive at the end of 2024.